-Reading time: Less than 1 minute
+Reading time: About 1 minute

 - Red and blue flashed through the open windows, a light show for the symphony of cicadas.

 - Joan noted the scar on his left cheekbone, spreading out like a tree limb towards his ear.

 - The walls were painted various shade of white and beige, the carpets a thick grey or ivory, the pale colour of dust and absence.

 - She made the water even hotter, aiming it at her neck, and hung her head like a broken tree limb.